mikegcoleman/docker101-linux/part-2/README.md

 Notice the the directory name starts with `/var/lib/docker/volumes/` whereas for directories managed by the Overlay2 storage driver it was `/var/lib/docker/overlay2`

-As mentined anonymous volumes will not persist data between containers, they are almost always used to increase performance.
+As mentioned earlier, anonymous volumes will not persist data between containers, they are almost always used to increase performance.

 4. Shell into your running MySQL container and log into MySQL